VIoTGPT: Learning to Schedule Vision Tools in LLMs towards Intelligent Video Internet of Things: Related Work

-Without the strong LLMs like GPT-3 and ChatGPT, some works~\cite{schick2023toolformer,yang2023gpt4tools,qin_tool_2023} explore the tool learning based on LLMs with about tens of billions of parameters(\eg GPT-J~\cite{gpt-j}, LLaMA 7B~\cite{touvron2023llama} and Vicuna 13B~\cite{vicuna2023}), with self-instruction tuning~\cite{wang2022self}, where instructions generated based on ChatGPT are used to fine-tune LLMs with a limited set of tools and have demonstrated promising results.
-Similarly, considering the limited computing resources~\cite{qin_tool_2023,schick2023toolformer,yang2023gpt4tools}, we also investigate how to leverage LLMs with tens of billions parameters effectively.
+Considering the limited computing resources, we also investigate how to leverage LLMs with tens of billions parameters effectively.
 While different with~\cite{schick2023toolformer,yang2023gpt4tools}, we mainly focus on learning to schedule vision tools and query knowledge videos towards intelligent Video Internet of Things (VIoT), and use instruction tuning of semi-automatic annotated ReAct instructions to keep the diversity and correctness of instructions.